 3 – Cached Credentials

-The cached credential is a term used to describe the process of storing the domain login credentials so that a user can log in locally to a domain member without being connected to a domain controller (e.g. the domain became unavailable).
+The cached credential is a term used to describe the process of storing the domain login credentials so that a user can log in locally to a domain member without connecting to a domain controller (e.g. the domain became unavailable).

 Note: The memory location is purged as soon as the user locks his system or logs off.